-46. On November 5, 1996, the Conrail board met.
+47. On November 5, 1996, the Conrail board met.
 The results of that meeting were announced on November 6, 1996.
 In that announcement, defendants disclosed that the cash tender offers contemplated by the CSX Transaction had been substantially front-end loaded.
 That is, the cash price offered to Conrail shareholders in the initial CSX cash tender offers was increased from \$92.50 per share to \$110 per share, while the stock consideration to be paid in the follow-up merger remains the same 1.85619 shares of CSX stock for each Conrail share.
 Based upon the closing sale price of CSX stock on November 7, 1996, 1.85619 shares were worth approximately \$82.14.

-47. Defendants also announced that the timing of the steps toward completion of the CSX Transaction had been changed.
-The special meeting of Conrail shareholders for the purpose of voting on the Charter Amendment, originally scheduled for November 14, was postponed until an indefinite date that defendants have stated will likely fall in December 1996.
+48. Defendants also announced that the timing of the steps toward completion of the CSX Transaction had been changed.
+The special meeting of Conrail shareholders for the purpose of voting on the Charter Amendment, originally scheduled for November 14, was postponed until a date that defendants stated would likely fall in December 1996, and that has now been set at December 23, 1996.
 Further, the expiration date of the CSX Offer was extended from midnight on November 15 to midnight of November 20, 1996.

-48. Accordingly, defendants plan to close a first tender offer for 19.9% of Conrail's shares on November 20, prior to the vote on the Charter Amendment.
-If the Charter Amendment is approved, defendants will proceed with a second tender offer, after which CSX will have acquired 40% of Conrail's stock, constituting effective control and foreclosing the NS Proposal as an alternative for Conrail's shareholders.
+49. Accordingly, defendants planned to close a first tender offer for 19.9% of Conrail's shares on November 20, prior to the vote on the Charter Amendment.
+If the Charter Amendment is approved, defendants planned to proceed with a second front-end loaded tender offer, after which CSX will have acquired 40% of Conrail's stock, constituting effective control and foreclosing the NS Proposal as an alternative for Conrail's shareholders.

-49. Both the front-end loaded structure of the CSX Offer and the perceived risk that the NS Proposal will not be consummated due to the draconian defensive measures adopted by the defendants exerts tremendous coercive pressure upon Conrail shareholders to tender their shares to CSX.
-Defendants intend to use this coercion to force Conrail shareholders to deliver a nearly 20% voting block of Conrail shares to CSX.
-CSX will then use this block as an overwhelming advantage in the proxy contest regarding the Charter Amendment.
+50. Both the front-end loaded structure of the CSX Offers

+and the perceived risk that the NS Proposal will not be consummated due to the draconian defensive measures adopted by the defendants exerted and continue to exert tremendous coercive pressure upon Conrail shareholders to tender their shares to CSX.

-50. A November 10, 1996 Philadelphia Inquirer article summed up the coercive situation created by defendants succinctly:
+51. A November 10, 1996 Philadelphia Inquirer article summed up the coercive situation created by defendants succinctly: